MicrosoftDocs/fabric-docs/docs/data-explorer/kusto-query-set.md

 :::image type="content" source="media/kusto-query-set/connect-database.png" alt-text="Screenshot of connecting to a database.":::

-A list of tables contained within a particular database will appear below the name of the database.
+A list of tables associated with this database will appear below the database name.

 ## Write a query